apache/druid/web-console/README.md

 ## Description of the directory structure

-A lot of the directory structure was created to preserve the legacy console structure as much as possible.
+A lot of the directory structure was created to preserve the existing console structure as much as possible.

 As part of this repo:

-- `console.html` - Entry file for the legacy overlord console
+- `console.html` - Entry file for the overlord console
 - `lib/` - A place where some overrides to the react-table stylus files live, this is outside of the normal SCSS build system.
-- `old-console/` - Files for the legacy overlord console
+- `old-console/` - Files for the overlord console
 - `public/` - The compiled destination of the file powering this console
 - `script/` - Some helper bash scripts for running this console
 - `src/` - This directory (together with `lib`) constitutes all the source code for this console

 Generated/copied dynamically

-- `coordinator-console.html` - Entry file for the legacy coordinator console
+- `index.html` - Entry file for the coordinator console
-- `pages/` - The files for the older legacy coordinator console
+- `pages/` - The files for the older coordinator console
-- `coordinator-console/` - Files for the legacy coordinator console
+- `coordinator-console/` - Files for the coordinator console

 ## List of non SQL data reading APIs used